DuyVo96/celestia-blockspacerace/README.md

 MNEMONIC (save this somewhere safe!!!): stable theory promote obtain clerk loud wish know doctor multiply one stairs c........................
 ```
-NOTE: The core ip, rpc port, grpc port in the ExecStart command are taken from the endpoints provided in the Celestia documentation (https://docs.celestia.org/nodes/blockspace-race/#rpc-endpoints) and there are alternatives.
-If you want, you can change here and use different endpoints.

 ## Khởi tạo đơn giản
 - Enter the following code while on the Tmux screen.